The 3-3-3 Rule for Anxiety: A Simple Grounding Technique Explained

 While the 3-3-3 rule is highly effective, consider exploring these additional techniques to find your perfect anxiety-relief match:

-• Physical Activity: Even a short walk or gentle yoga can reset your nervous system and provide emotional relief.
+Physical Activity: Even a short walk, gentle yoga, or mindful movement practices like tai chi can reset your nervous system and provide emotional relief.

 The Limitations of the 3-3-3 Rule